I like to share my knowledge on bonsai and am a keen writer on bonsai art!

-I recommend starting with an evergreen variety for your first tree, such as a juniper.
+I recommend starting with an evergreen variety, such as a juniper, for your first tree.
 Juniper varieties are very easy to raise and respond well to pruning and other forms of training, like shaping with wire.
 They don't lose their leaves in the winter because they are evergreen trees.
 Other evergreen varieties include pine, spruce, and cedar varieties.

 The growing needs of indoor and outdoor bonsai can vary a lot.
 Not all tree species are suitable for growing indoors, but all are suited for outdoors.

 Growing indoors will mean you have a drier environment with less light.
 Tree varieties fit for indoor bonsai include: ficus, serissa, and boxwood.
 Note that some trees need to go into winter dormancy and cannot be grown indoors for long periods of time.